CRISES IN THE CAPITALIST SYSTEM

 SHORT-TERM (IMMEDIATE) CAUSE OF WORLD WAR I.

-8. The immediate cause of World War I, was the assassination of Archduke Franz Ferdinand, the heir to the Austro-Hungarian throne, and his wife Sophie on 28th June 1914 in Sarajevo, the capital city of Bosnia.
+8. Immediate cause of World War I, was assassination of Archduke Franz Ferdinand, heir to Austro-Hungarian throne, and his wife Sophie on 28th June 1914 in Sarajevo, capital city of Bosnia.

-The Archduke was on an official visit to Bosnia when he and his wife were shot and killed by Gavrilo Princip, a 19-year-old Serbian nationalist and a member of the secret group known as the Black Hand.
+Ferdinand was on official visit to Bosnia when he and his wife were shot and killed by Gavrilo Princip, a 19-year-old Serbian nationalist and a member of the secret group known as the Black Hand.

 IMPACTS OF THE FIRST WORLD WAR ON AFRICA.